 SELECTING A SOFT PLASTIC OUTFIT

 Flick stick outfits should be kept light for flathead soft plastic efforts if you want maximum fun from each encounter.
-You can tame most sized lizards on a bream-sized 1000 to 2500 threadline on a 2-4kg rod.
-Spooled with 2-4kg braid and with an 8-10kg Ocea Fluorocarbon leader, you have a croc capable combo.
+You can tame most sized lizards on reels a 2500 Sedona FJ or a Vanford 2500 FA matched with an entry level Raider 6'10 Flathead spin rod or a high end JDM Zodias 7'0 spin rod spooled with 6-12lb Kairiki 8+ braided line and with an 8-15lb Ocea Fluorocarbon leader depending on the terrain and the size of the Flathead you are targeting.

 A crisp tipped rod for this fishing can be of benefit, to offer good hook setting when your lure is first inhaled by a fish and to turn and land the better lizards.
 They're not a fish you want to prolong fights with if you can help it, as their violent head-shakes, jaw flexes and short bursts of speed are ideal for popping out jigheads and even bending them open.
 A landing net, such as the Environet, can help seal the deal quicker.